 9. Tactiq’s AI-Powered Meeting Minutes Assistant

-Tactiq's AI-powered meeting minutes assistant automatically captures and formats key details from your meetings, making the process of creating minutes effortless and precise.
+Tactiq's AI-powered meeting minutes assistant automatically captures and formats key details from your meetings.
 Whether transcribing your virtual meetings in real-time or generating minutes from uploaded audio files, Tactiq's AI meeting toolkit ensures detailed and accurate documentation.
 Tailor GPT AI prompts to automate actions from your discussions and create personalized AI meeting notes for each meeting.

 Tactiq's AI meeting toolkit can help you create detailed and accurate board meeting minutes effortlessly.
 You can save your personalized meeting prompts as templates for recurring meetings.
-Learn more about how to use custom prompts for meeting templates.
+Learn more about how to create meeting templates.

 Tactiq’s AI can automatically transcribe and summarize your board meetings, creating minutes that include all essential details.
 You can use the following AI prompt: